JeelM/EECS4222_Project_1/tutorials/01-requirements.md

 need access to a cloud computing infrastructure including a set of Virtual Machines (VMs).

 <!-- You should have already received an email containing above information. -->

-By now, you should get connected to the Windows machine by using RDP installed on your laptop.
+So far, you should be able to get connected to the Windows machine by using RDP installed on your laptop.
 Also, you should have Hyper-V Manager installed on Windows.
 Make sure you have access to these resources and are comfortable using the `bash` to interact with the server before you continue this tutorial.

 <!-- For this tutorial,
 imagine the provided ssh private and public key is stored in `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`